 The DSLRs will be there for their purpose.
 The x100s will be there for its purpose.
 You may find you like working with one more than the other or you will find where they compliment each other perfectly.
 Let it happen naturally though.

-Anonymous asked: Zack, I'm really struggling with hair lights on subjects with dark hair.
+Anonymous said: Zack, I'm really struggling with hair lights on subjects with dark hair.
 I don't know if my placement is wrong, or how I'm metering for it, or how I'm controlling spill or where I'm aiming it.
 Could you please give me a few pointers?
 Thank you!